dreamyoe/bsharp/README.md

 # BSharp
 BSharp is my own programming language I made.
-It probably is not optimized but atleast it works.
+It's probably is not optimized but atleast it works.

 ## Formatting: